Supporting the Black Lives Matter Movement

 How Can We Support You?

-Below you’ll find a few resources collected to help you and your campaign engage with racial justice.
-These resources represent a variety of ways you can take action, and we encourage you to fully engage yourself and your campaign in the movement for racial justice.
+Below you’ll find a few resources to help you and your campaign join in the work for racial justice.
+Through these organizations, you will find a variety of ways you can take action.
+We encourage you to fully engage yourself and your campaign in the movement.

 But, before we get to those resources, we want to take a moment to hear from you.